-The ARC year-one Working Group, chaired by Charles W. Emala, Sr. MS, MD and focused on “Strengthening the Research Environment: Addressing the Pipeline of Researchers,” held a discussion and listening session on this topic during the IARS, AUA and SOCCA 2021 Annual Meetings.
+The ARC year-one Working Group, chaired by Charles W. Emala, Sr. MS, MD and focused on “Strengthening the Research Environment: Addressing the Pipeline of Researchers,” held a discussion and listening session on this topic during the IARS 2021 Annual Meeting.
 Learn more about the session here.

 The IARS contributes more than $1 million each year to fund important anesthesia research.
 Your donation will help support innovative and forward-thinking anesthesia research and education initiatives, all of which are designed to benefit patient care.
 You can feel good knowing that 100% of your donation is directly allocated to research.